 It is an Indonesian soy food with a hearty, earthy, meaty taste and a tender texture similar to mushrooms.
 Like tofu, it can also be used in many dishes.
 Since I love tofu, I am excited to find out what tempeh tastes like and where I can buy it.
 Do you know where?

 Tempeh originally came from the island of Java, Indonesia.
 It is a local delicacy that has been enjoyed by Indonesians for hundreds of years, and it still is today.

 It’s a good substitute for meat and source of protein that has become part of their culture.

 Tempeh is made from fermented soy beans.
 The fermenting helps to break down the beans and makes them easier to digest.
 First of all, the beans are cracked, cooked and left to ferment for an average of 18 hours at room temperature.

 Fermentation makes the beans bind together into a cake-like form.
 This process makes the soybeans, which are packed with proteins, vitamins, minerals, and enzymes, easy to digest.

-The robust savor of this flexible plant protein makes Tempeh a perfect vegetarian ingredient and an ideal alternative for meat in many dishes.
+The robust savor of this flexible plant protein makes tempeh a perfect vegetarian ingredient and an ideal alternative for meat in many dishes.

-I bet you want to have some!
+I bet you want to have some now!

-Did you learn enough about this short adventure with Tempeh?
-Have you chosen a recipe that you plan to make tonight?
-Knowing that you already know where to buy tempeh, you can cook it anytime you like.
-Care to share some to us?
+Did you learn enough about this short adventure with tempeh?
+Have you chosen a recipe that you can cook tonight?
+Now you know where to buy tempeh, you can cook it anytime you like.